Festive Burnout - what to do when Christmas creates stress, anxiety and overwhelm?

 Why is Christmas so stressful?

-So many more things get added to our to-do list too and with the expectations of others also ramped up, it’s easy to trip into overwhelm.
+So many more things get added to our to-do list too and with the expectations of others also ramped up, it’s easy to trip into festive overwhelm.
 But it need not be this way with a little forward planning and a more mindful approach.

 hate-christmas-anxiety-stress